-- Download the PDF version from our website to your mobile or tablet device. - O Go to www.arcadis.com/en/asia - On the bottom right of the screen, click "Research and Publications" on the black bar - Scroll down the page to "Annual Construction Cost Handbook" and click "Download the Handbooks" - Scroll down the page and click to download the Singapore Construction Cost Handbook - For mobile and tablet access, scan the QR code below to directly access our Annual Construction Cost Handbook webpage.
+- Download the PDF version from our website to your mobile or tablet device. - o Go to www.arcadis.com/en/asia - o On the homepage, click "Research and Publications" - Scroll down to "Annual Construction Cost Handbook" and click "Download the Handbooks" - o Scroll down and click "Download now" to access the Singapore Construction Cost Handbook - For mobile and tablet access, scan the QR code below to directly access our Annual Construction Cost Handbook webpage.